Tahr control operations 5-7 July 2019

 We would like to record the efforts of recreational hunters to reduce the tahr population.
 Your hunting effort and observations can help inform the management of tahr.

 To make it easy to capture this information, we have created a short online form for you to send in your hunting returns.
-By completing the form your hunting effort and observations can be recognised.

 What is the Himalayan Thar Control Plan 1993?